Does transparency make the work too easy for students?

 Is there variation in the effectiveness of Transparent Assignment Design across disciplines or levels of expertise?

-Transparent instruction seems to benefit students across the disciplines and at all levels of expertise.
-We expected some of the greatest potential long-term benefits (on retention and graduate rates) would come from offering Transparent Assignment Design in introductory and intermediate-level courses, so we focused our main efforts there first.
+We expected some of the greatest potential long-term gains in retention and graduation rates would come from offering Transparent Assignment Design in introductory and intermediate-level courses, so we focused our main efforts there first.
 We saw higher retention rates into the third year of college for students who received transparent instruction in at least one course in their first year of college.
 The benefits for students in our studies are statistically significant (with effect sizes in the small to medium range).
 For underserved students (first-generation, ethnically underrepresented, low-income), the gains are larger (with effect sizes in the medium to large range).
-The gains are in three areas: 1) perceived skill development, 2) belonging, 3) confidence.
-(Winkelmes, Mary-Ann, Matthew Bernacki, Jeffrey Butler, Michelle Zochowski, Jennifer Golanics, and Kathryn Harriss Weavil.
-(2016).
-“A Teaching Intervention that Increases Underserved College Students' Success.”
-Peer Review 18, 1 / 2, 31-36.)
+The gains are in three areas: 1) metacognitive awareness of skill development, 2) belonging, 3) confidence.
 Some of the student benefits surprised us.
 For example, students in STEM courses felt the courses helped them improve their writing skills significantly, while students in enormous courses felt strongly that their instructors knew and valued them individually as students, and wanted them to succeed.
-In advanced undergraduate level courses, other transparent instructional methods are effective, including: offering running commentary in class about what kinds of disciplinary methods are in use, and inviting students to participate in class planning and agenda construction.
+In advanced undergraduate level courses, other transparent instructional methods are effective, including: offering running commentary in class about what kinds of disciplinary methods are in use, and inviting students to participate in class planning and agenda construction (Winkelmes, M.A., Bernacki, M., Butler, J., Zochowski, M., Golanics, J. & Harriss Weavil, K., Peer Review, 2016).
 A list of transparent methods offers more information.

 Is there such a thing as too much Transparency?